Boston Marathon bomber confessed to FBI agents in handwritten notes

 Breaking News Emails

-Boston Marathon bomber Dzhokhar Tsarnaev, in interviews from his hospital bed, told FBI agents that he and his brother alone built the explosives and planned the attack that killed three people, according to newly-released court documents.
+Boston Marathon bomber Dzhokhar Tsarnaev, in interviews from his hospital bed, told FBI agents that he and his brother act alone in building the explosives and planning the attack that killed three people, according to newly released court documents.

-Dzhokhar said the bombs were built at his brother's apartment in Cambridge, Mass., the documents say.
+Dzhokhar said the bombs were built at his brother's apartment in Cambridge, Massachusetts, the documents say.

 The statements provide answers to some of the lingering questions surrounding the attack: Where were the bombs built?
 And did someone else provide them to the brothers?